What's My Name? (Snoop Doggy Dogg song)

 "Who Am I?
-(What's My Name?)" (commonly titled "What's My Name?") is the debut solo single by American rapper Snoop Doggy Dogg, released on November 11, 1993 as the debut single from his first album, Doggystyle (1993), with the record labels Death Row and Interscope Records.
-The song, produced by Dr. Dre, features samples and interpolations from George Clinton's "Atomic Dog" in its chorus and throughout, the bass line from Funkadelic's (Not Just) Knee Deep and an interpolation from Parliament's "Give Up the Funk (Tear the Roof off the Sucker)" in its bridge.
-The song's intro contains a sample from The Counts' "Pack of Lies."
+(What's My Name?)" (commonly titled "What's My Name?") is the debut solo single by American rapper Snoop Doggy Dogg, released on November 11, 1993, as the debut single from his first album, Doggystyle (1993), with the record labels Death Row and Interscope Records.
+The song, produced by Dr. Dre, features samples and interpolations from George Clinton's "Atomic Dog" in its chorus and throughout, the bass line from Funkadelic's "(Not Just) Knee Deep," and an interpolation from Parliament's "Give Up the Funk (Tear the Roof off the Sucker)" in its bridge.
+The song contains additional vocals by Jewell and Edward Tony Green, and its intro contains a sample from the Counts' "Pack of Lies."
 A vocal sample ("the bomb") from Parliament's "P. Funk (Wants to Get Funked Up)" can be heard throughout.
+The accompanying music video was directed by Fab Five Freddy, featuring the rapper transforming into a dog.

-The song and music video were parodied in director Rusty Cundieff's film, Fear of a Black Hat (1993).
+The song and video were parodied in director Rusty Cundieff's film, Fear of a Black Hat (1993).
 In the UK in 2014, the song was used on an advert for MoneySupermarket, which featured Snoop Dogg.
 It was ranked number 456 on NME's "500 Greatest Songs of All Time".

 Critical reception

-Alan Jones from Music Week gave the song four out of five, naming it Pick of the Week.
-He wrote, "Clearly influenced by George Clinton, Cameo and the like, this laidback rap cut has been widely praised with the industry has a gimmick warcry, some soulful femmes and stands every chance of being a hit."
-Ralph Tee from the RM Dance Update complimented "its infectious "Bow wow wow yippy yo yippy yeah" hook and a production steeped in the tradition of Seventies George Clinton and Cameo".
+Alan Jones from Music Week gave the song four out of five and named it Pick of the Week, writing, "Clearly influenced by George Clinton, Cameo and the like, this laidback rap cut has been widely praised with the industry has a gimmick warcry, some soulful femmes and stands every chance of being a hit."
+NME named it What's My Muthaf—in' Single of the Week, saying, "In time and tune with the '70s revival, Dre has hit a seam of incendiary funk and it just don't stop — coupled with Snoop's irresistible style they've got a Jurassic-size monster of a hit on their hands."
+The reviewer also praised it as "a straight-up party record, fit for any and every occasion, with more hooks than 20 rounds of Eubank v Benn.
+This is gonna be HUGE."
+Ralph Tee from the Record Mirror Dance Update complimented "its infectious "Bow wow wow yippy yo yippy yeah" hook and a production steeped in the tradition of Seventies George Clinton and Cameo".
 He stated that "it's Snoop's rhymes and the aforementioned hook that's making this a smash".
+Adam Higginbotham from Select remarked "the viscous P-Funk squelch" evidenced on the single.
 Charles Aaron from Spin commented, "There's a big diff between asking "Who Am I?" and being prepared for conflicting answers from your audience, and asking "What's My Name?" and having yet another fucking George Clinton sample reinforce your ego."